junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angel_Demon25/SPN-Demon-Dean-whole-novel.md

 He starts walking.

-And the sun is rising.
+And the sun is just rising.

 <br>